-In order that you might verify that events you receive were sent by Synthesia, we include a signature in the Synthesia-Signature header of each event.
-You are then able to construct and verify this signature using a unique secret that we provide for each webhook subscription.
+In order to verify that events you receive were sent by Synthesia, they include a signature in the Synthesia-Signature header of each event.
+Construct and verify this signature using a unique secret that we provide for each webhook subscription.

 Note that if this signature is compromised, it is critical that you recreate the webhook subscription, else a bad actor would be able to send events to your systems under the guise of Synthesia.